diego-kleinman/memcached_Emulator/readme.md

 Extra:

 * flush_all (Not 100% according to memcached protocol), doesn't allow exptime.
-Flushes when command is sent.
+Flushes when command is issued.

 ## How to run